godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 | *Getter* | get_attenuation_model()      |
 +----------+------------------------------+

-Decides if audio should get quieter with distance linearly, quadratically or logarithmically.
+Decides if audio should get quieter with distance linearly, quadratically, logarithmically, or not be affected by distance, effectively disabling attenuation.

 .. _class_AudioStreamPlayer3D_property_autoplay: